rsonthal/TreeRep/README.md

     D2 = utilities.parallel_dp_shortest_paths(G2, B,false)[1:n,1:n];

 Will extract the new metric on the tree.
+There is also a python wrapper for the julia code.

 ----------

-There is also a python wrapper
+**There is also a native python version using pytorch and networkx in the python version folder.
+That folder also has an example for how to use that code.**

 -----------